Pushkar Fair: An Eye-Opening Experience - Travel Diary

-Like the others, I was there trying to get the perfect portrait shot of the villagers with the camels when I spotted a man with the brightest yellow turban and decided he was going to be my subject.
+As a photographer, I was there to capture the perfect portrait shot of the camel herders with their animals.
+That's when I spotted a man with the brightest yellow turban, and I decided he would be my subject.

-I went to sit and chat with his group and take a few pictures.
-This is when I discovered a different side to Pushkar.
-What I saw at that moment in front of me was odd, it was camel herders drinking what looked like mud water.
-A herder mixed the mud looking powder in some water and poured a little in his hand.
-He then went on to recite a long prayer dedicated to lord Shiva.
-Which ended with him putting a tika (dot) on his forehead.
-What was interesting was the men drank this liquid from each others hand.
+I went over to sit and chat with his group and take a few pictures.
+But what I witnessed was something I never expected to see.
+They were drinking what looked like mud water!
+A herder mixed the mud-looking powder in water and poured a little into his hand.
+He then recited a lengthy prayer dedicated to Lord Shiva, which ended with him putting a tika (dot) on his forehead.
+Interestingly, the men drank this liquid from each other's hands.

-Happy with some interesting photographs, I left.
+Happy to have captured some interesting photographs, I left.
 It was later when it came to my knowledge that what they were having was perhaps the most surprising yet common thing consumed in Rajasthan.
 It was ‘doda post’, leftover husk from the poppy plant, the same plant responsible for producing opium, heroin and morphine.

 This drug is not just relaxing or entertaining but also bears religious and political attachments to it.